shawnmarie-zz/RegressionTests/Instructions.md

  - Webhook
  - Canvas

 To begin manual regression testing, DeliveryStream must be enabled with a valid Continuum Instance in your targeted VersionOne testing instance.
 Once DeliveryStream has been successfully enabled, return to the RegressionTests project.
-Open a cmd window and navigate to the Text directory.
-Type `node CreateRegressionActions.runnable.js`
+Open a cmd window and navigate to the Test directory.
+Type `...RegressionTests\Test> node CreateRegressionActions.runnable.js`

 If successful, you should see output similar to this: